EMDR can help you work through what still feels heavy and guide you back to a calmer place within you.

 New Perspective: The goal is for you to experience the traumatic event in a less distressing way and to gain a new perspective on the situation.
 The focus is on concentrating on a distressing event while simultaneously reducing the stress level and enabling deeper processing.
 This leads many clients to a decrease in emotional burden, anxiety, and mood swings.

 The duration of EMDR therapy strongly depends on you – what you've experienced and how you respond to the method.
 Without knowing you, it's naturally hard to make a prognosis.
-However, after just 1–2 sessions, many clients can feel a significant change.
+However, after just a few sessions, many clients can feel a significant change.
 EMDR is very well-suited as a standalone therapy form or as a complement to body therapy for trauma work.

 Each person and every trauma is unique.
 That's why it's important that we discuss your situation in detail in the first conversation to find the best therapy path for you.
 However, it's important to note that EMDR is not suitable for every person or every issue.
 Therefore, it's crucial that we conduct a thorough anamnesis in the first conversation and that the EMDR session is integrated into a (short-term) therapy.